-There are different ways a tooth can crack meaning that cracked teeth won’t always look the same.
-Sometimes a tooth might literally have split all the way down to the root, while other times patients can experience a lot of pain because of a crack that isn’t even visible to them.
+There are different ways a tooth can crack.
+This means that cracked teeth won’t always look the same.
+Sometimes a tooth might literally have split all the way down to the root.
+Other times patients can experience a lot of pain because of a crack that isn’t even visible.

-- Craze lines: These cracks really don’t cause any problems, you might even see them when you examine your teeth while looking in a mirror, but they if they don’t cause you any pain, there’s no reason for concern.
-Craze lines aren’t cracked right through a tooth’s enamel, which is why they don’t cause any discomfort.
+- Craze lines: These cracks don’t cause any problems.
+You might see them when you look in a mirror.
+But if they don’t cause you any pain, there’s no reason for concern.
+Craze lines aren’t cracked through a tooth’s enamel, which is why they don’t cause any discomfort.

-- A cracked tooth: A regular cracked tooth isn’t usually cracked down to the root, although the crack could worsen if the affected tooth is left untreated.
-Cracks aren’t always visible, that’s why it’s important to see your dentist when you have tooth pain, even if you don’t see any harm to your tooth.
+- A cracked tooth: A regular cracked tooth isn’t usually cracked down to the root.
+If you don’t treat the affected tooth, however, the crack might extent further.
+Also, you may not even see the crack.
+That’s why it’s important to see your dentist when you have tooth pain, even if you don’t see any harm to your tooth.

 - A vertical root fracture: This problem occurs when a tooth has split all the way down to the root.
-Often times, a tooth that’s been cracked into the root will have to be extracted.
+Oftentimes, you’ll need a tooth extraction if the crack extends this far.

 - A fractured cusp: This occurs in your molars when one of the part cracks.
 Sometimes it might even break off completely, leaving a large hole in your tooth.

-Teeth aren’t like bones, they don’t heal when you leave them.
-Once a tooth has been fractured or damaged in any way, you must see a dentist in order to prevent further damage from rapidly occurring.
+Teeth aren’t like bones, they won’t heal if you just wait.
+Once a tooth has been fractured or damaged in any way, you must see a dentist in order to prevent further damage from occurring.